SATYAJEET323/Property-Valuation-model/README.md

 - Text preprocessing
 - Feature extraction
 - Model training
-- Evaluating the models for their effectiveness in classifying property valuation models
+- Evaluating the models for their effectiveness in classifying property valuation models.

 You can learn more about the college by visiting the official website of Pillai College of Engineering.